DenisNavarro/rust_pocs/coroutine/README.md

 `Result<Handle, E>`. `Handle` provides the server operations and a `disconnect` method which destroys the handle.

 In sync Rust, you can call `disconnect` from `Handle::drop`.
-But, if the algorithm and `disconnect` are async functions, then you should call `disconnect` yourself.
+But, if you want to be able to propagate the error if `disconnect` fails, then you have to call it explicitly.
+In async Rust, you have to call it explicitly anyway.
 Be careful not to skip the call to `disconnect` by an early return, for example by propagating errors with the `?` operator.
 Rust does not support linear types yet.

 If the algorithm is a coroutine which can yield, among other things, a `Connect`, a server